rangsimanketkaew/Auto-NWChem/README.md

 Explanation of installation is here [Installation guide](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide).

 ## More details
-I also provide the scripts for compiling of NWChem program (in this repository) on other platform or parallel achitecture.
-Additionally, If manually compiling of NWChem is too difficult for beginner, one can install (compile) NWChem by another way.
-I explained how to install NWChem using rpm and yum commands in [this website](https://sites.google.com/site/compchem403/personal-area/linux-knowledge/install-nwchem).
-The binary rpm file of various flavor of NWChem version 6.6, i.e. nwchem-common, nwchem-openmpi, nwchem-mpich, can be found at [PKGS.org](https://pkgs.org/download/nwchem) and [RPM Find](https://www.rpmfind.net/linux/rpm2html/search.php?query=nwchem&submit=Search+...).
-However, it was written in Thai.
+I also provide the scripts (in this repository) of NWChem compilation for other platform or parallel achitecture.
+Additionally, if compiling of NWChem manually is too difficult, you can install NWChem executable using *rpm* and *yum*, visit [this website](https://sites.google.com/site/compchem403/personal-area/linux-knowledge/install-nwchem).
+The binary rpm file of various flavor of NWChem version 6.6, i.e., nwchem-common, nwchem-openmpi, and nwchem-mpich can be found at [PKGS.org](https://pkgs.org/download/nwchem) and [RPM Find](https://www.rpmfind.net/linux/rpm2html/search.php?query=nwchem&submit=Search+...).
+However, [this website](https://sites.google.com/site/compchem403/personal-area/linux-knowledge/install-nwchem). was written in Thai.
 If you have any problems you can consult the [Q&A forum of NWChem](http://www.nwchem-sw.org/index.php/Special:AWCforum) or visit [NWChem compilation](http://www.nwchem-sw.org/index.php/Compiling_NWChem#Setting_up_the_proper_environment_variables).

-## Contact info
-E-mail: rangsiman1993(at)gmail.com and rangsiman_k(at)sci.tu.ac.th
+You can contact me at e-mail: [rangsiman1993(at)gmail.com](rangsiman1993@gmail.com) and [rangsiman_k(at)sci.tu.ac.th](rangsiman_k@sci.tu.ac.th).